Lenddo/python-lenddo/README.md

 |INTERNAL_ERROR                     |500                 |An internal error occurred.
 If this persists please contact a Lenddo Representative.|

 ### The CommitPartnerJob API Call
+Once there are no more tokens to associate to a given application, use the `CommitPartnerJob` call to have Lenddo compute a score for your user.
+To obtain the results of the job, see [Requesting Results from Lenddo] (#requesting-results-from-lenddo).

 `CommitPartnerJob` takes the following arguments, all required:

 - **partner script id** - Please reference the [developer section](https://partners.lenddo.com/developer_settings)